a-vhora/Custom_Home_Assistant/README.md

-he Islamic Prayer Times (islamic_prayer_times) integration displays the various prayer times for Muslims as sensors.
+The Islamic Prayer Times (islamic_prayer_times) integration displays the various prayer times for Muslims as sensors.

 This platform calculates prayer times using the following calculation methods: